xapian/xapian-docsprint/language_specific/python/index.rst

 Prior to Xapian 1.3.0, you had to tell mod_python and mod_wsgi to run applications which use Xapian in the main interpreter.
-Xapian 1.3.0 no longer uses the simplified GIL state API, and so this restriction should no longer apply.
+Xapian 1.3.0 no longer uses the simplified GIL state API, and so this restriction no longer applies.